karelgo/dbt_karelgo/docs/use_case.md

-#  Use Case: Dutch Unemployment Insurance Analytics
+#  Use Case: Unemployment Insurance Analytics

 ## Overview

-This use case demonstrates the analysis of Dutch unemployment insurance (WW - Werkloosheidswet) data from  (Uitvoeringsinstituut Werknemersverzekeringen), the Dutch Employee Insurance Agency.
+This use case demonstrates the analysis of a dummy unemployment insurance (WW - Werkloosheidswet) data.
 The implementation follows the existing medallion architecture (Bronze → Silver → Gold) to provide comprehensive insights into unemployment patterns, reintegration program effectiveness, and policy outcomes.

 ## Business Context

 ### About
- is the Dutch government agency responsible for:
+ This Dummy insurance agency is responsible for:
 - Managing unemployment insurance (WW - Werkloosheidswet)
 - Providing disability benefits (WIA/WAO)
 - Supporting job seekers and employers